ariful892/programming-fundamental/README.md

-# Computer Hut
+# Programming Fundamentals

 ## The website live link (https://computer-hut-ariful892.netlify.app/
 )

 ## Features and functionality

-- It a single page application.
+- It's a single page application.
-- There are 5 routes in this application.
+- There are 8 pages in this application.
 - In Home page there are 3 section.
 Website title and banner, Courses section and other is speciality section.
 - Header and Footer are kept as shared component which are shared in every pages.
 - Checkout and Advanced page are kept in protected route user have to login to the website to view those page.